cartesi/docs/docs/tutorials/helloworld/getresult.md

 ---

 :::note Section Goal
-- implement smart contract `getResult` method to retrieve computation results from Descartes
+- implement smart contract `getResult` method to retrieve computation results from Cartesi Compute
 :::

 Once the [computation has been instantiated](../helloworld/instantiate.md), we need a means to effectively retrieve its result within our smart contract.